From A to Zest AI — a glossary of machine learning terms for credit underwriting know-how

 Data scientist

-A person employed to analyze and interpret complex digital data to assist a business in its decision-making.
-A data scientist is often a combination of a software engineer with the programming abilities to build software to scrape, combine, and manage data from various sources and a statistician with the knowledge to derive insights from the information.
+A data scientist is a person employed to analyze and interpret complex digital data to assist a business in its decision-making.
+A data scientist merges software engineering skills to gather and manage data from various sources with statistical expertise to derive insights from that information.

 Decision trees

-Decision trees are a widely-used type of machine learning model.
+Decision trees are a widely used type of machine learning model.
 They fit a sequence of decisions to a data set.
 Used alone, they tend to perform poorly.
-Still, when used in combination with other trees or ensembled with different tree-based model types such as gradient boosted classifiers or random forests, they can achieve excellent performance.
+Still, when used in combination with other trees or assembled with different tree-based model types such as gradient-boosted classifiers or random forests, they can achieve excellent performance.

 Deep neural networks